Causes of the First Intifada: Terrorist incidents

 An Israeli soldier inspects one of the hang gliders used by the PLFP-GC to perpetrate the Night of the Gliders attack in November 1987.
 The attack was the deadliest Palestinian attack inside Israel in almost a decade.

 As well as waves of unrest, several terrorist incidents occurred during 1987.
 One of these was the 1987 Gaza prison escape in May 1987, during which six Palestinian Islamic Jihad members escaped from Israeli custody.
 The prison escape was followed by mutiplie incidents involving the six escapees, notably the August 1987 Murder of Ron Tal, the commander of the Israeli military police in the Gaza Strip, after which an unprecedentedely strict curfew was placed on the Gaza Strip, which notably saw Muslim Gazans confined to their homes during Eid al-Adha, increasing discontent among Gazans.
-Another notably incident incident involving the escapees was a shootout between the escapees and the IDF in October 1987.
+Another notable incident involving the escapees was a shootout between the escapees and the IDF in October 1987.
 Members of the Palestinian Islamic Jihad have since frequently claimed that the Intifada actually began with the October shootout instead of the widely agreed upon December date.

 The November 1987 Night of the Gliders surprise attack by the Popular Front for the Liberation of Palestine – General Command on an Israeli military base has also been cited as contributing to the outbreak of the Intifada.
-The attack, during which two PFLP-GC militants killed six Israeli soliders and wounded eight more, the deadliest Palestinian attack inside Israel in nearly a decade.
+The attack, during which two PFLP-GC militants killed six Israeli soldiers and wounded eight more, the deadliest Palestinian attack inside Israel in nearly a decade.

-Ziad Abu-Amr of Birzeit University has argued that the PIJ incidents and the Night of Gliders "intensified already highly charged nationalist sentiments" and "demonstrated that Israel - even with its strong army, advanced weaponry, and elaborate security measures - was not invincible."
+Abu-Amr has argued that the PIJ incidents and the Night of Gliders "intensified already highly charged nationalist sentiments" and "demonstrated that Israel - even with its strong army, advanced weaponry, and elaborate security measures - was not invincible."
 According to Israeli general Yitzhak Mordechai, head of the Southern Command when the First Intifada broke out, the effect of the incidents was that "morale among Palestinians rose significantly, as did their readiness to stand up to army soldiers."